John specialises in corporate, contract and securities law and mergers & acquisitions.

 He is a board member of Skellerup.

-John is consistently listed as a leading lawyer in corporate & commercial and mergers & acquisitions law by Chambers Global, Chambers Asia Pacific 2017, Asia Pacific Legal 500, and IFLR1000.
+John is consistently listed as a leading lawyer in corporate & commercial and mergers & acquisitions law by Chambers Global, Chambers Asia Pacific 2017, Legal 500 Asia Pacific 2018, and IFLR1000.
 He is also recognised in Legal Media Group's Guide to the World’s Leading Private Equity Lawyers and Guide to the World’s Leading M&A Lawyers.

 John is noted as one of only two “Star” individuals in the New Zealand corporate/M&A space, as ranked by Chambers Global in 2013, 2014, 2015 and 2016.
 He is named as a Star Individual in Chambers Asia Pacific in 2017.
 John was ranked "Lawyer of the year 2013" for Leveraged Buyouts and “Lawyer of the year 2014-15” for Private Equity in the Best Lawyers in New Zealand directory.